-13. Failure to Comply
+12. Failure to Comply

-Failing to comply with reasonable directives from the College or other officials related to the performance of their official duties when directed to do so.
-Failure to provide identification or to report to the Executive Director, Institutional Equity and Student Conduct or any administrative officer, or when reasonable cause exists, failing to leave college-controlled premises or dangerous situations when directed to do so by properly authorized persons including public safety personnel or other College staff.
-Failing to complete sanctions as part of the conduct process.
+Failing to comply with reasonable directives from any College officials related to the performance of their official duties when directed to do so.
+Failure to provide identification to any College official or administrative officer, or when reasonable cause exists, failing to leave college-controlled premises or dangerous situations when directed to do so by properly authorized persons, including public safety personnel or other College staff.
+Failing to complete sanctions as part of the student conduct process.

-14. Fire Safety Violations
+13. Fire Safety Violations